google/fonts/ProjectChecklist.md

 > But really, I used to hate Git because I don’t understand why I have to use it…. until I started working with agile method.
 Since then I keep using Git even on projects I work alone because commit messages help me remember thing I did or why I did it on each project.

-Glyphs has a plugin for working with Git, [github.com/simoncozens/GlyphsGit](https://github.com/simoncozens/GlyphsGit)
+There is a Glyphs plugin that makes working with Git very natural, use it:  [github.com/simoncozens/GlyphsGit](https://github.com/simoncozens/GlyphsGit)

 See <https://github.com/davelab6/git-for-type-designers> for more details.